mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 This happens because the database has no data, while the API will load 10 movies.

-If you re-run the app, the output will look like this:
+If you run the app again, the output should be:

 ```
 Found 10 movies (callback #1)
 Found 10 movies (callback #2)
 ```

-This happens because now, the database has data.
-However, it still calls the API.
+This happens because the database now has data, which means that both completion
+calls will return 10 movies.

 Now, go ahead and **KILL THE INTERNET CONNECTION**, then call `getTopRatedMovies`
-instead of `getTopGrossingMovies` (Alamofire will cache the previous response so
+instead of `getTopGrossingMovies` (Alamofire will cache the previous result).
+If
-we need to call another url).
-When you re-run the app, it should now output this:
+you run the app again, the output should be:

 ```
 Found 10 movies (callback #1)